redamessoudi/subethasmtp-springboot/README.md

 ## Code
 I favour simplified code over production-ready code.
 Don't consider it as best practices, instead use it to understand the goal of the article.

-I consider a simple and explainable code as a first step to solve problems, best practices and design patterns come later.
+I consider simple and explainable code as a first step to solve problems, best practices and design patterns come later.